scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 elevation and bathymetry, along with forcing functions such as rainfall, tide, and wind, to predict quantities of interest such as water depth, soil moisture, and various fluxes.
-Currently, the primary methodology to conduct these simulations requires a combination of heavy proprietary desktop tools such as Surface-water Modeling System (SMS) and Computational Model Builder (CMB) that do not interoperate [cite SMS & CMB] well with each other.
+Currently, the primary methodology to conduct these simulations requires a combination of heavy proprietary desktop tools such as Surface-water Modeling System (SMS) and Computational Model Builder (CMB) that are tied to certain platforms and do not interoperate [cite SMS & CMB] well with each other.

 The process of building and running environmental simulations using these tools is time consuming, requiring